yannpoupon/kiso-testing/docs/modules_usage/uds_auxiliary.rst

 Send UDS request as list of raw bytes.

-The method send_uds_raw(:py:meth:`pykiso.lib.auxiliaries.udsaux.UdsAuxiliary.send_uds_raw`) takes one mandatory parameter msg_to_send and one optional : timeout_in_s
-The parameter msg_to_send is simply the UDS request payload which is a list of bytes.
+The method send_uds(:py:meth:`pykiso.lib.auxiliaries.udsaux.UdsAuxiliary.send_uds`) takes one mandatory parameter msg_to_send The parameter msg_to_send is simply the UDS request payload which is a list of bytes.

-The optional parameter timeout_in_s (by default fixed to 5 seconds) simply represent the maximum amount of time in second to wait for a response from the device under test.
-If this timeout is reached, the uds-auxiliary stop to acquire and log an error.

-The method send_uds_raw method returns a :py:class:`~ebplugins.udsaux.uds_response.UdsResponse` object, which is a subclass of `UserList
+The method send_uds method returns a :py:class:`~ebplugins.udsaux.uds_response.UdsResponse` object, which is a subclass of `UserList
 <https://docs.python.org/3/library/collections.html#collections.UserList>`_.
 UserList allow to keep property of the list, meanwhile attributes can be set, for UdsResponse, defined attributes refer to the positivity of the response, and its NRC if negative.